-- Does not include 62,295 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
+- (3) Does not include 62,295 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
 Also does not include 62,295 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (4) William A. Dedrick holds voting and dispositive power with respect to the shares owned by The William A. Dedrick Revocable Trust of 1992. - (5) Does not include 19,580 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
-Also does not include 19,580 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (6) Edward J. DeBartolo, Jr. holds voting and dispositive power with respect to the shares owned by DeBartolo Funding Associates and DeBartolo Funding, LLC.
-The selling stockholder may be considered a member of the DeBartolo family group, which consists of NID Corporation, directly or indirectly, members of the DeBartolo family, including Edward J. DeBartolo, Jr. and M. Denise DeBartolo York, or trusts established for the benefit of members of the DeBartolo family or partnerships in which the foregoing persons hold partnership interests.
-Two of our thirteen directors, M. Denise DeBartolo York and Fredrick W. Petri, have been elected by this group as holders of the outstanding shares of Class C common stock. - (7) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 19,631,986 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - [8] Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 21,019,328 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - (9) Includes 5,510 Common Units which are convertible into a like number of shares. - (10) Includes 38,000 shares held by the endowment fund of the college that are held in separate accounts and managed by a third party. - Less than 1.0%
+Also does not include 19,580 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (6) Edward J. DeBartolo, Jr. holds voting and dispositive power with respect to the shares owned by The Estate of Edward J. DeBartolo and DeBartolo Funding, LLC.
+The selling stockholder may be considered a member of the DeBartolo family group, which consists of NID Corporation, directly or indirectly, the Estate of Edward J. DeBartolo, members of the DeBartolo family, including Edward J. DeBartolo, Jr. and M. Denise DeBartolo York, or trusts established for the benefit of members of the DeBartolo family or partnerships in which the foregoing persons hold partnership interests.
+Two of our thirteen directors, M. Denise DeBartolo York and Fredrick W. Petri, have been elected by this group as holders of the outstanding shares of Class C common stock. - (7) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 19,631,986 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - (8) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 21,019,328 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - (9) Includes 5,510 Common Units which are convertible into a like number of shares. - Less than 1.0%